 This course introduces ideas and techniques that are fundamental to computer science.
 The course emphasizes procedural abstraction, algorithmic methods, and structured design techniques.
 Students will gain a working knowledge of a block-structured programming language and will use the language to solve a variety of problems illustrating ideas in computer science.
 A selection of other elementary topics will be presented, for example: the historical development of computers, comparison and evaluation of programming languages, and artificial intelligence.
 A laboratory section will meet once a week to give students practice with programming constructs.
 Two class hours and one one-hour laboratory per week.

 Restricted to Amherst College students.
-Admission with consent of the instructor.
 Limited to 40 students per class (20 per lab).
-(In the Fall, 25 seats per class are reserved for fist-year students.)
+(In the Fall, 25 seats per class are reserved for first-year students.)
 Fall and spring semesters.
 The Department.2017-18: Offered in Fall 2017 and Spring 2018

 A continuation of COSC 111.
 This course will emphasize more complicated problems and their algorithmic solutions.
 The object-oriented programming paradigm will be discussed in detail, including data abstraction, inheritance, and polymorphism.
 Other topics will include stacks, queues, linked lists, programming for graphical user interfaces, and basic topics in probability.
 A laboratory section will meet once a week to give students practice with programming constructs.